CapWebSolutions/genesis-sample-task-runner/README.md

 }
 ```

 If it does, adjust the path to your local SSL certificate's key and crt files.
+These values have yet to be determined for LBF SSL setup.

 6. Run `gulp`.

+---
+*The steps below have not been tested on Windows 10 yet.*

 7. You might want to load the minified versions of `genesis-sample.js` and `style.css` on the production site before going live.